MoipatiThoobe/AWS-challenge-week-1/README.md

 <img width="955" alt="10" src="https://github.com/user-attachments/assets/f2bf96db-710b-437d-ba98-0f8d686107de" />

-6.2 At the botton of the web page, click the **Start CPU Load Generation** link.
+6.2 At the bottom of the web page, click the **Start CPU Load Generation** link.
 When the CPU load reaches 25% for a sustained period, the Auto scaling policy will start creating new instances to meet demand.

-6.3 In the "Instances" sections we will see new instances being created by the Auto Scaling Group
+6.3 In the "Instances" section we will see new instances being created by the Auto Scaling Group

 <img width="948" alt="11 3" src="https://github.com/user-attachments/assets/ee2bdda5-68d0-4c68-a1e7-d5085dbf12e7" />

-6.4 Once a number of new instances have successfully started, refresh the web broswer of the web host.
+6.4 Once a number of new instances have successfully started, refresh the web browser of the web host.
 The Instance ID, Availability zone and Private IP will change as the load balancer distributes the requests across the auto scaling group.

 <img width="939" alt="12 1" src="https://github.com/user-attachments/assets/a727aca5-a381-464b-b1a2-c40a371e0e85" />